MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 ![Automatic updates](images/2a4e0cfb-828b-4881-9db9-468a2b597b7d.jpg)

-When the task runs, it compares the version of Office 365 ProPlus on the computer to the version of Office 365 ProPlus on the update location.
+When the task runs, it compares the version of Microsoft 365 Apps on the computer to the version of Microsoft 365 Apps on the update location.
 The update location is where Office looks for updates — for example, on a network share or from the Internet.
-By default, Office 365 ProPlus looks on the Internet for updates, but you can [configure the update location](configure-update-settings-for-office-365-proplus.md).
+By default, Microsoft 365 Apps looks on the Internet for updates, but you can [configure the update location](configure-update-settings-for-office-365-proplus.md).

 If there's a difference between the two versions, the update process determines which files are different and need to be updated on the local computer.
 After that, the next step — downloading the updates — starts.